Ancylostomatoidea - Hookworms

 Female Dracunculus insignis found in the subcutaneous tissues of a skunk.
 Dracunculus insignis is a parasite of carnivores in North America.
 Adult females migrate to the subcutaneous tissues where they form an ulcerative opening in the skin through which they discharge larvae into water.

 Egg of Gongylonema spp.
 Eggs of this genus are passed in the feces of the infected host.
 In order to complete its life cycle, it is then swallowed by coprophagous beetles or cockroaches where it develops into the infective stage in about 30 days.
-It may establish infection when the definitive host ingests an infected insects.
+It may establish infection when the definitive host ingests an infected insect.

 Habronema sp. / Draschia megastoma

-Granulation tissue caused by larvae of Habronema in a non healing wound on the face of a horse.
+Granulation tissue caused by larvae of Habronema in a non-healing wound on the face of a horse.
 When flies deposit third-stage larvae of Habronema on open wounds, the larvae prevent the wound from healing.
 Called, 'summer sores,' these lesions persist during the time that flies are active.

 Adult Oxyspirura sp. seen under the nictitating membrane of a Palawan peacock.
 The adults of this genus measure 10-19 mm long.
 They deposit their eggs into the nasolacrimal duct which are passed into the digestive tract.
-As infective larvae liberated from ingested infected cockroaches, they travel back up the digestive tract and nasolacrimal duct to reach the eye.
+As infective larvae are liberated from ingested infected cockroaches, they travel back up the bird digestive tract and nasolacrimal duct to reach the eye.

 Eggs of Spirocerca lupi.
 Though very similar to those of Physaloptera, Spirocerca lupi eggs (30-38 μm x 11-15 μm) are smaller and more elongated than Physaloptera (42-53μm x 29-35μm).
 These eggs may be found on sedimentation and are found inconsistently on routine fecal flotation exams.